Ways to Be More Green and Recycle

 Here are a few ideas to get you started.

 It may not be as easy as you think.
 However, the savings will be well worth it.
 Buying less stuff doesn’t mean having to give up certain items you need.
-Studies have shown that consumers who buy less stuff also tend to have better well-being.
+Studies have shown that consumers who buy less stuff also have better well-being.
 This may be because they don’t have as many possessions as others.
 Some people feel better after releasing the burden of ownership.
-Another study found that consumers who buy less stuff tend to experience lower psychological distress and more positive personal well-being than others.
+Another study found that consumers who buy less stuff tend to experience lower psychological distress and more favourable personal well-being than others.

-Hence, reducing your consumption is a surefire way to make the environment and yourself feel better.
-Recycling One of the best ways to be green is to recycle.
+One of the best ways to be green is to recycle.
 Recycling saves energy, but it also helps protect the environment from pollution.
 It also reduces the need to extract raw materials and the amount of waste in landfills.
 And it allows products to be used to their maximum capacity.

 Recycling helps save energy and cuts the cost of producing new materials by about 70%.